nur-srijan/nur-srijan/README.md

 ---

 > 💭 “I’m not teaching AIs to *guess* better — I’m teaching them to *reason* sharper.”
-> — Nur, when nobody asked, but they needed to hear it
+> — Nur, probably with AI enhancements.

 🧠 *Engineering intelligence, not just interfaces.*